 1.8 Public Meetings.
 The Board of County Commissioners shall sit with open doors, and all persons may attend its meetings.

-1.81 Accessibility/Accommodations.
+1.81 Accessability/Accommodations.
 The County of Delta will provide reasonable auxiliary aids and services for the hearing impaired and to individuals with disabilities at the meeting/hearings upon reasonable notice to the County of Delta.
-Individuals with disabilities requiring services should contact the County of Delta ADA Coordinator by writing or calling: Dan Menacher, Delta County ADA Coordinator, 310 Ludington Street, Escanaba, MI 49829 Telephone: (906) 789-5189.
+Individuals with disabilities requiring services should contact the County of Delta ADA Coordinator by writing or calling: Dan Menacher, Delta County ADA Coordinator, 310 Ludington Street, Escanaba, MI 49829 Telephone: (906) 789-5189opens phone dialer.

 *2.1 Quorum.
 A majority of Commissioners shall constitute a quorum for the transaction of the ordinary business of the County.